Tehama and Shasta County Juvenile Criminal Charges

 Schedule A Free Consultation

-It is important to act quickly if your child has been arrested and faces criminal charges.
+It is important to act quickly if your child has been arrested and faces criminal charges in Tehama or Shasta County.
 Inform the child that he or she does not have to answer questions from the police without a parent or a lawyer present, and then get legal representation immediately.